saikoka/TypingTest/README.txt

 A 1 minute timer will countdown, once it reaches zero, WPM will be displayed and text field will be blocked.

-User can hit retry button to restart application, and can select from multiple paragraphs? and multiple times(30s/60s)
+User can hit refresh to restart application, and can select from multiple paragraphs?